pterodragon/stm32_try/README.md

     - This will cause the chip not boot from flash memory then flashing

+    - Also, try unplugging the power and flashing in a 1 sec after plugging the power

 # Reference sites
 - [1] https://superuser.com/questions/1419623/cannot-get-javafxopenjfx-to-work-with-openjdk-8-using-netbeans-8-2
 - [2] https://www.instructables.com/id/STM32F103-Blink-LED/